 An age-old question: Do cats always land on their feet?
-The short answer is no, not always—but due to cats’ impressive “righting” reflex and terminal velocity, they do land on their feet an astonishing amount of the time.
+The short answer is no, not always—but due to cats’ impressive “righting” reflex and slow terminal velocity, they do land on their feet an astonishing amount of the time.
+Even more shocking?
+Cats that fall from great heights may fare better than cats that fall short distances.

-Before we delve into the explanations for this phenomenon, please take heed: Do NOT put your cat to the test by throwing him out a second-story window!
+How is that possible, you might be wondering?
+Before we delve into the explanations for this phenomenon, please take heed: Do NOT put your cat to the test by throwing them out a high window!

 Cats may have evolved past living in trees, but they retained the aerial “righting” reflex that allows them to land safely if they fall from a high branch.
 This righting reflex kicks in virtually any time your cat accidentally rolls off the couch, falls from the windowsill, or is pushed by a naughty feline sibling from the top of the cat tree.

-Because of this reflex, he can twist his body like a skydiver, spin his tail in order to position his feet under him, and land with, ahem, dignity.
+Because of this reflex, a cat can twist their body like a skydiver, spin their tail in order to position their feet under them, and land with, ahem, dignity.

-Terminal velocity—the speed at which the downward force of gravity is matched by the upward push of wind resistance, resulting in a constant speed—plays a hand in those incredible stories about cats falling out of a 19-story window, landing on their feet, and surviving.
+Terminal velocity—the speed at which the downward force of gravity is matched by the upward push of wind resistance, resulting in a constant speed—plays a hand in those incredible stories about cats falling out of a 26-story window, landing on their feet, and surviving.
+Think of it as your cat’s “flying-squirrel” stance.

 Cats’ springy, compliant legs help them expertly absorb the shock of a hard landing.
 The fact that a cat’s legs are angled under the body, rather than extended downward like a human’s, also allows for a less direct force of impact.
 (Their muscular legs also account for cats’ jaw-dropping leaps into the air.)